 “Laughing So We Don’t Cry” brings together a collection of works that address themes that have run throughout this cinematic tradition: the body, friendship, love, desire, and the subversion of social norms and female stereotypes.
 Crossing aesthetics and genres, from satire to absurdity, from performance to social comedy, these creators show that humour can be a feminist gesture of emancipation, carrying the freedom to make and unmake reality, and imagine other futures—whilst having a lot of fun.

-Curated by Martha Kirszenbaum, Lídia Queirós and Joana de Sousa
+Curated by Joana de Sousa, Lídia Queirós and Martha Kirszenbaum

 Golden Eighties, Chantal Akerman, 1986